fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

 Adding a bigger ground plane can improve the reception.
 If you do have space for it, adding a 17.3 cm straight wire antenna can be efficient.
 Or even two 17.3 cm wires in opposite directions -- the SRX882 has holes for two antennas.
 Single-stranded wires are best, and it is said that enameled copper wires are better than plastic insulated wires, though I have no tests confirming this.
 I use plastic insulated wires and have great coverage, also from a separate garage.
 Further antenna recommendations are welcome, please contribute.

+One note on the newer variant SRX882S is that it seems you have to connect CS for it to activate.
+This is not needed on the SRX882.

 ## Home Assistant configuration for picking up alarms

 If you use Home Assistant for picking up the alarms, this is an example of a configuration snippet that could do the job.
 Put it in your automations.yaml and modify.